mkornyev/ReEntryWiki/Feature-Backlog.md

 * SMS and Email notifications are dispatched on the main thread, resulting in a long wait time before the server can render the returned page.
 * `Calls to the sendSMS and sendEmail referral model functions should be dispatched on separate threads`

+### 2. Resource#edit :: Images
+* Images cannot be removed once added to a resource.
+* `Use an ImageField and override the entire image upload mechanism` OR `add a link (with a remove image action) to the resource form`

 <br>

 ## C Level (Nice to have)